American College of Pediatricians: Affiliations

-Publications
+Publications and research

+According to leaked internal documents, most of the research done by ACPeds has been written by one person and many of their papers have been rejected by medical journals.
+Because of this, the group's board of directors unanimously voted to release their rejected papers online, but under the term "not published" because it sounded "nicer than rejected".

-In response to the publication by the medical and professional organization American Academy of Pediatrics of Just the Facts, a handbook on teen sexual orientation aimed at a school audience, ACPeds issued its own publication, Facts About Youth, in March 2010, accompanied by a web site.
-Facts About Youth, along with a cover letter, was mailed to 14,800 school superintendents on behalf of Tom Benton, president of ACPeds.
-Facts About Youth was challenged as not acknowledging the scientific and medical evidence regarding sexual orientation, sexual identity, sexual health, or effective health education by the American Academy of Pediatrics.
+In response to the publication by the American Academy of Pediatrics of Just the Facts, a handbook on teen sexual orientation aimed at a school audience, ACPeds issued its own publication, Facts About Youth, in March 2010.
+Facts About Youth, along with a cover letter, was mailed to 14,800 school superintendents.
+Facts About Youth was challenged as not acknowledging "the scientific and medical evidence regarding sexual orientation, sexual identity, sexual health, or effective health education" by the American Academy of Pediatrics.

-The ACPeds letter to the superintendents primarily addressed same-sex attraction, and recommended that "well-intentioned but misinformed school personnel" who encourage students to "come out as gay" and affirm them as such may lead the students into "harmful homosexual behaviors that they otherwise would not pursue."
+The ACPeds letter to the superintendents primarily addressed same-sex attraction, and recommended that "well-intentioned but misinformed school personnel" who encourage students to "come out as gay" and affirm them as such may lead the students into "harmful homosexual behaviors that they otherwise would not pursue".
 The ACPeds letter to the superintendents also stated that gender dysphoria will typically disappear by puberty "if the behavior is not reinforced" and similarly alleged that "most students (over 85 percent) with same-sex attractions will ultimately adopt a heterosexual orientation if not otherwise encouraged."

+Activities

+In 2023, the American College of Pediatricians was a plaintiff in Alliance for Hippocratic Medicine v.
+FDA, which sought to overturn the FDA's approval of mifepristone as an abortion drug.
+Leaked minutes from 2021 showed that the group has collaborated with religious groups in order to influence opinion leaders in courts, academic literature, and in state legislatures.

+Since 2021, representatives of ACPeds have lobbied several state legislatures in support of legislation to ban gender-affirming care for transgender youths, as part of a campaign that succeeded in passing such laws in several states.

+In December 2023, ACPeds teamed up with the Catholic Medical Association (CMA) in the case American College of Pediatricians, et al v.
+Becerra which challenges president Joe Biden's executive order that sought to reinterpret the word "sex" in federal laws to include sexual orientation and gender identity, particularly in the Affordable Care Act.

+Members and presidents of ACPeds have appeared in conservative media including Tucker Carlson Tonight and Fox News and misinformation about LGBT rights by ACPeds has been parroted by conservative and far-right outlets, commentators and organizations including Glenn Beck, the Christian Broadcasting Network, The Daily Caller, Breitbart and the Family Research Council.